Identity area

 History

-In the mid-1970's, the SDSU Chapter of Sigma Delta Chi lost its sponsor to the National Society of Professional Journalists.
-As a result, the publishing of The Bum and The Junior Bum was no longer a financial benefit for the society.
-The Jackrabbit Sports Information Service, a service provided by the Athletic Department, took over the responsibility of publishing these programs.
-The Bum is filed with the Jackrabbit Sports Information Services records [UA 46].
+In the mid-1970s, the SDSU Chapter of Sigma Delta Chi lost its sponsorship from the National Society of Professional Journalists.
+As a result, publishing The Bum and The Junior Bum was no longer financially viable for the organization.
+The Jackrabbit Sports Information Service, a unit within the Athletic Department, took over responsibility for producing these programs.
+Copies of The Bum are archived in the Jackrabbit Sports Information Services records [UA 46].

 Places